What's Kuradashi Tea

 Tea trees, which are innately strong against bad weather conditions, overcame this severe climate.

-Taking a break near by our tea farm
+Taking a break near on tea leaf.

 Our Kuradashi teas have been aged in the granary by the traditional way since last year's May.